USF-HII/usf-hii.github.io/pages/hii-hpc/linux.md

 The HII-HPC Cluster runs on the [Linux](https://www.linuxfoundation.org/about/about-linux) operating system.
 Linux is an open-source computing environment utilized by a majority of the HPC community.

-To utilize the HII-HPC Cluster, facility with the Linux command line and its associated tools is recommended.
+To utilize the HII-HPC Cluster, experience with Linux and its associated toolset is recommended.

 #### Cheatsheets